INLAND NW ROUTES

 the winds rustling in the trees,

-sounded like a waterfall a ways away.
+and the sounds of a waterfall a ways away.

 I paused and listened carefully.